-- Content area assessments (i.e., PEAKS and the Alaska Science Assessment) - English language proficiency (ELP) assessment (i.e., WIDA ACCESS for ELLs) - Alternate assessments (i.e., DLM, ALT ACCESS)
+- Content area assessments (i.e., PEAKS) - Content area alternate assessments (i.e., DLM) - English language proficiency (ELP) assessment (i.e., WIDA ACCESS for ELLs) - English language proficiency alternate assessment (i.e., ALT ACCESS)

 The purpose of these observations is to see assessment administration as it happens in order to ensure that school personnel involved in test administration adhere to test security and test administration guidelines.
 Adherence to these guidelines provides a standardized administration for all students and therefore valid and reliable insights from assessment results.